nataliiasolomchak21/codeasy-quiz/README.md

 ![Header for desktop wireframe using Balsamique](README-images/wireframe-header-desktop.png)</details>

-The header looks the same on all the devices.
-It includes a logo and a link to Quiz Guide page.
+The header appears the same across all the devices.
+It includes a logo and a link to the Quiz Guide page.
 <details><summary><b>Home page</b></summary>

 ![Home section wireframe using Balsamique](README-images/wireframe-home-section.png)
 </details>

-Home section includes h2 element, a small paragraph, button and an image.
-The home section is responsive and looks similar on all the devices with minor adjustments added such as positioning in a row for desktops and increased font size.
+The Home section includes an h2 element, a small paragraph, button and an image.
+The home section is responsive and looks similar across all the devices with minor tweaks added such as positioning side-by-side on desktops and increased font size.
 <details><summary><b>Quiz Guide page</b></summary>

 ![Quiz Guide page wireframe using Balsamique](README-images/wireframe-quiz-guide-page.png)
 </details>

-Quiz Guide includes an h2 element, an unordered list and a link that brings user back to Home page.
+The Quiz Guide includes an h2 element, an unordered list and a link that brings the user back to the Home page.
 <details><summary><b>Quiz Game</b></summary>

 ![Quiz wireframe using Balsamique](README-images/wireframe-quiz-game.png)
 </details>
-Quiz includes a heading, question counter, 4 options for user to choose from and a "Next" button.
+The Quiz includes a heading, question counter, 4 options for the user to choose from and a "Next" button.
 The quiz is responsive across all devices with minor adjustments like positioning and increased font size.
 <details><summary><b>Score</b></summary>

 ![Score wireframe using Balsamique](README-images/wireframe-score.png)
 </details>
-Score includes an h2 element, a span element, button to restart the quiz and a link to the Home page.
+The Score section includes an h2 element, a span element, button to restart the quiz and a link to the Home page.
 The score part of the website is responsive across all the devices with minor adjustments like font size.

 #### Footer